The definitions and rules of interpretation in this condition apply in these terms and conditions.

 - If the Company agrees, in cooperation with the Company, the Customer may add a debit/credit card onto the advertising account and will be billed automatically by the advertising platform.
 The amounts and times the billing occurs will vary, and could be several times per day, week or month depending on the campaign spend.
 As per clause 2 above, any failed payment will immediately stop the campaign and could severely harm the campaign performance once it restarts and could lead to the ad account being permanently suspended from the platform which is outside of the Company’s control.

-- The Customer must complete a campaign brief form and provide admin level access to any social media page or advertising account the Company reasonably requires access to prior to the campaign starting.
+- The Customer can provide a campaign brief and must provide admin level access to any social media page or advertising account the Company reasonably requires access to prior to the campaign starting.
 The Customer must provide the Company with any relevant information including: previous customer data (to assist in audience optimisation), images, video, copy or other information which the Company may require in order to set up the campaign.
 Any delays in providing access or information will not delay the effective start date for the campaign and no extension will be applied to it.

 - If the Customer does not have any suitable images or video to use, the Company may provide images at an additional cost for the Customer to choose from.